California wildfires: Where things stand

 Firefighters struggling to bring blazes under control

-The Woolsey Fire began the following day, on Nov.
-9, and has swept across 98,362 acres.
-It is about 69 percent contained.
+The Woolsey Fire began the same day, and has swept across 98,362 acres.
+It is about 78 percent contained.

 A handful of smaller burns started after the Camp and Woolsey fires but have been far less destructive.